-Answer: The Electronics Navigator (or an Academic Advisor) will help you build an academic plan that includes required courses and the sequencing in which course might need to be completed.
+Answer: The Electronics Navigator (or an Academic Advisor) will help you to build an academic plan that includes required courses at North and at Shoreline.
+When you are ready to move to Shoreline for classes, you'll work with Shoreline's Manufacturing Dept navigator for continued assistance at that campus.
 Your academic plan is an important tool to help you avoid surprises and ensure efficient program completion.
-An approved plan is required by most funding sources as it identifies which courses will be funded.
+Plus, an approved plan is required by most funding sources as it identifies which course will be funded.